ahmadawais/Proposal-Modern-Tooling/README.md

 ## BENEFITS

-For years, default themes have been the source of truth for many new developers, so it's my recommendation that we start [Twenty-Nineteen](https://github.com/WordPress/twentynineteen/) default WordPress theme with some sort of tooling in place.
-It will be beneficial for the WordPress community in a number of ways, some of which are listed below:
+For years, default themes have been the source of truth for many new developers, so it's my recommendation that we start [Twenty-Nineteen](https://github.com/WordPress/twentynineteen/) default WordPress theme with developer build tooling in place.
+It will be beneficial for the WordPress community in many ways, some of which are listed below:

 #### 🗃️ **MODERN CODE**

-- Use of modern JavaScript i.e. ES6+
+- Use of modern JavaScript, i.e. ES6+
-- WordPress will have modern code base
+- WordPress will have a modern code base
 - Offline support for WordPress themes will lead to 10x better UX
 - It will encourage the use of the latest JavaScript and PHP versions
 - The possibility of a modern code base with PWAs, Web/Service Workers